-My first marathon was a 2.43.36 that I ran at the 2002 New York City Marathon.
+I debuted with a 2.43.36 at the 2002 New York City Marathon.
 I was a part of an armed forces marathon team that was running for lung cancer research.
 We started in last place (32,189th).

 Chase Manhattan Bank was donating $1 for every runner each member of the team passed.
 I finished as the team's top finished in 253rd place.
 It was my first experience at the marathon distance.